Growth of bilinear maps III: Decidability: Introduction

 which is called the \emph{growth rate of the bilinear system} $(*,s)$.

-Let us call the original setting the positive setting and the latter setting the nonnegative setting (with respect to the sign of $s$).
+Let us call the former setting the positive setting and the latter setting the nonnegative setting (with respect to the sign of $s$).

-The study of this problem was fist started by Rote in \cite{rote2019maximum} with the maximum number of minimal dominating sets in a tree of $n$ leaves as an example.
-Later on, a richer set of applications to the maximum number of different types of dominating sets, perfect codes, different types of matchings, and maximal irredundant sets in a tree was given by Rosenfeld in \cite{rosenfeld2021growth}.
+The study of this problem was first started by Rote \cite{rote2019maximum} with the maximum number of minimal dominating sets in a tree of $n$ leaves as an example.
+Later on, a richer set of applications to the maximum number of different types of dominating sets, perfect codes, different types of matchings, and maximal irredundant sets in a tree was given by Rosenfeld \cite{rosenfeld2021growth}.
+A restricted class of the problem was shown to be decidable in \cite{bui2022replacements}, where the growth rate can be computed precisely provided that the entries are rational.

 For application purpose, estimating $\lambda$ is a natural problem.
 In \cite{bui2021growth2} the limit in the positive setting can be approximated to an arbitrary precision.
-In \cite{rosenfeld2021growth} the growth rate in the nonnegative setting was shown to be upper semi-computable, i.e. we can generate a sequence of upper bounds converging to $\lambda$.
+In \cite{rosenfeld2021growth} the growth rate in the nonnegative setting was shown to be upper semi-computable, i.e., we can generate a sequence of upper bounds converging to $\lambda$.
 In this article, we show that the growth rate in the nonnegative setting is also lower semi-computable, that is the growth rate is computable.
 However, it still remains the problem of checking if $\lambda\le 1$.
 In \cite{rosenfeld2022undecidable} Rosenfeld shows that checking $\lambda\le 1$ is undecidable for the nonnegative setting by reducing the problem of checking $\rho\le 1$ for the joint spectral radius $\rho$.
 The notion of joint spectral radius was first introduced in \cite{rota1960note} and the growth of bilinear maps can be seen as a generalization.

-In this paper, we provide another proof with a simpler reduction using the observation that matrix multiplication is also a bilinear map, as in Theorem \ref{thm:undecidable-estimate}.
-The reduction is so natural, and the products of the matrices can be found in an embedded form in the resulting vectors.
-Note that it is still left open whether the problem of checking $\lambda\le 1$ in the positive setting is undecidable.
-We attempt to prove its undecidability under the assumption that it is undecidable to check $\rho\le 1$ for the joint spectral radius $\rho$ of a pair \emph{positive} matrices, as in Section \ref{sec:undecidable-positive-setting}.
+In this paper, we provide another proof with a simpler reduction using the observation that matrix multiplication is also a bilinear map, as in Theorem~\ref{thm:undecidable-estimate}.
+The reduction is quite natural, and the products of the matrices can be found in an embedded form in the resulting vectors.
+Moreover, we extend the reduction to show that checking $\lambda\le 1$ is still undecidable in the positive setting.
+We prove its undecidability by reducing the problem of checking $\rho\le 1$ for the joint spectral radius $\rho$ of a pair of \emph{positive} matrices, as in Section~\ref{sec:undecidable-positive-setting}.
+The strict positivity has however brought some complications.

 The undecidability of the problem for joint spectral radius is actually proved by